 Find the levels for Alaska and Hawaii here.

 These are some of the government benefits based on the federal poverty level.

 - CHIP or SCHIP, which stands for Children's Health Insurance Program or State Children's Health Insurance Program -- public health insurance with free or low-cost health care to children under the age of 18.

 - Community Health Centers -- federally supported, nonprofit organizations offering health care to medically underserved people in a specific area.

 - Family planning -- programs that help men, women, or couples see how ready they are to have a first child or more children, including talking about birth control, sexual health, and fertility.

 - Head Start -- a federal program for children ages 3 to 5 in families that don’t make a lot of money that helps prepare them to be successful in school by getting them socially and academically ready to start.

-- Medicaid -- state-run public health insurance programs for the elderly and people with disabilities as well as those with a low income.
+- Medicaid -- state-run public health insurance programs for people with disabilities as well as those with a low income.

-- Subsidies to buy insurance in a Marketplace -- financial aid to decrease the cost of insurance for people who buy health insurance on their state's health insurance Marketplace.
+- Subsidies to buy insurance in a Marketplace -- financial aid to decrease the cost of insurance for people who qualify to buy health insurance on their state's health insurance Marketplace.